Managing PostgreSQL cluster hosts

 subnetId: Subnet ID. -

-assignPublicIp: Internet access to the host via a public IP address,trueorfalse. -
+assignPublicIp: Controls whether the host is accessible via a public IP address,trueorfalse. -

 replicationSource: Host’s replication source for manual replication stream management.
 Specify the FQDN of the host that will be used as the replication source. -